wright-group/WrightTools/docs/data.rst

 Constant
 ````````

-Constants are a special subclass of Axis objects, which is expected to be a single value.
+:class:`WrightTools.data.Constant` objects are a special subclass of Axis objects, which is expected to be a single value.
 Constant adds the value to to the label attribute, suitable for titles of plots to identify
 static values associated with the plot.
 Note that there is nothing enforcing that the value is actually static: constants still have